 chef restaurant • gourmet • café • music venues • boutiques • fine dining • museums

 What are the Paris spots a first-time visitor can’t miss?

 Definitely wandering in the Marais area.
 Then a stop at the Jardin du Palais Royal, a very iconic but hidden garden in Louvre area to feel the evident but discrete charme of Parisian elegance.

 Do’s and don’ts in Paris: (Ex: Tipping: yes/ no, public transport tips, safety tips etc.):

 Do's: when passing through a metro door, remember to keep it open for the next passenger; always say "bonjour" when you enter a place.
-Don'ts: don't wear too casual or with 0 style if you want to be taken seriously, don't talk too loud in restaurants if you don't want to be labeled as "another tourist".
+Don't: talk too loud in restaurants if you don't want to be labeled as "another tourist".

 What do you do and why do you do it?